neurodata/neurodata.io/content/about/agreements.md

 #### Ensuring Safety for BIPOC and URM students

-We recognize the unique struggles Black, Indigenous, People of Color (BIPOC) and women face in Academia and are committed to creating a environment where they feel supported, appreciated, and welcome.
+We recognize the unique struggles Black, Indigenous, People of Color (BIPOC) and women face in STEM and are committed to creating a environment where they feel supported, appreciated, and welcome.
 This includes:

 - accomodating student needs so that they feel safe in lab and on campus
 - connecting student with relevant affinity groups on campus